TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-18-symfony-4-2-is-used-2-times-more-than-symfony-3-4.md

 This post was inspired by very active reactions to <a href="/blog/2019/04/11/trends-of-php-frameworks-in-numbers/">Trends of PHP Frameworks in Numbers</a>
 </div>

 If you look at the [PHP Framework Trends table](/php-framework-trends/) and see Symfony with 595 mils. downloads last year, what will it tell us?
-What is 90 % of that is legacy Symfony 2.8?
+What if 90 % of that is just legacy Symfony 2.8?

 When I talked with my friends Marek and Honza about PHP downloads trends last week, they came with an idea that stats should include **downloads numbers for each version** and **the release date** of that version.
 That would help us separate long-tail dinosaurs from actively adopted packages.